justingreerbbi/wordpress-repo-slurper/README.md

 ------------

 1. `cd plugin-slurper`
-2. `python3 or python plugin-slurper.py`
+2. `./plugin-slurper.py'

-The `plugins/` directory will contain all the plugins, when the script is done.
+* The `plugins/` directory will contain all the plugins, when the script is done.
+* Partial download data is stored in `.partial`
+* Local revision is stored in `.revision`

 FAQ
 ----